superfluid-finance/superfluid-sentinel/README.md

 With the env files in place, you can start instances like this:

 ```
-npm start <network-name>
+yarn start <network-name>
 ```

-For example: `npm start xdai`will start an instance configured according to the settings in `.env-xdai`.
+For example: `yarn start xdai`will start an instance configured according to the settings in `.env-xdai`.

-If you use systemd, create instance specific copies of the service file, e.g. `superfluid-sentinel-xdai.service`, and add the network name to the start command, e.g. `ExecStart=/usr/bin/npm start xdai`.
+If you use systemd, create instance specific copies of the service file, e.g. `superfluid-sentinel-xdai.service`, and add the network name to the start command, e.g. `ExecStart=/home/ubuntu/.nvm/nvm-exec yarn start xdai`.

 #### Update